hurbcom/challenge-alpha/challenge/README.md

 * Open with Android Studio
 * Run the command `./gradlew build installDebug`

-If you would like to run the instant app module, you can run the following commands:
+If you would like to run the instant app module (it's more safe to test on Android Oreo), you can run the following commands:

 1. Build instantapp module
 ```shell